-Few in number, these devises tend to be lightweight, agile, and user friendly.
+Few in number, these devices tend to be lightweight, agile, and user-friendly.
 In fact, they are one of the most lightweight options.
 Their design is "sporty" and attractive.
 The armrests flip-up for easy entry and exit.
 They are easy to push and navigate.

 Example: Drive TranSport